recap-utr/arguebuf-python/README.md

 Alternatively, you can use the Docker image available at `ghcr.io/recap-utr/arguebuf-python`.
 To use it, mount a folder to the container and pass the options as the command.

-`docker run --rm -v $(pwd)/data:/data ghcr.io/recap-utr/arguebuf-python:latest --rm`
+`docker run --rm -it -v $(pwd)/data:/data ghcr.io/recap-utr/arguebuf-python:latest --help`

 If you use the `nix` package manager, you can run it as follows: